 Types of Tooth Extractions

-Depending on your condition, our dentists may recommend one of the following types of extractions:
+Depending on your condition, our dentists may recommend one of the following types of dental extractions:

 Simple Tooth Extractions

-For teeth that are visible and accessible, a simple extraction involves loosening the tooth with specialized instruments before gently removing it.
+For teeth that are visible and accessible, a simple extraction involves loosening the tooth with a tooth removal instrument before gently removing it.
 This procedure is quick and performed under local anesthesia to ensure comfort.

 Surgical Tooth Extractions

-For teeth that are broken below the gumline, impacted, or difficult to remove, a surgical extraction may be necessary.
+For teeth that are broken below the gumline, impacted, or difficult to remove, a more complex tooth extraction may be necessary.
 This procedure involves a small incision to access the tooth and remove it safely.
-Wisdom teeth removal is a common type of surgical extraction.
+Wisdom teeth removal is a common type of surgical extraction, often requiring a tooth removal instrument called an elevator or forceps for proper access.

 Wisdom Teeth Removal

 Many patients require wisdom tooth extraction due to impaction, overcrowding, or risk of infection.
-Early removal can prevent complications like pain, swelling, and shifting teeth.
+Early removal can prevent complications like pain, swelling, shifting teeth, and even maxillary sinus issues if upper wisdom teeth grow too close to sinus cavities.

 What to Expect During a Tooth Extraction

-Many patients feel anxious about tooth extractions, but modern dental techniques make the process smooth and comfortable.
+Many patients feel anxious about dental treatment like tooth extractions, but modern techniques make the process smooth and comfortable.
 Here’s what you can expect:

-3. Tooth Removal – Using advanced tools, we carefully remove the tooth while minimizing trauma to the surrounding tissue.
+Tooth Removal – Using advanced tools, including options like piezoelectric bone surgery, we carefully remove the tooth while minimizing trauma to the surrounding tissue and gum socket.

-4. Post-Procedure Care – We provide detailed aftercare instructions to promote fast healing and minimize discomfort.
+Post-Procedure Care – We provide detailed aftercare instructions to promote fast healing and minimize discomfort at the extraction site.

 Tooth Extraction Recovery: Tips for Healing

-After a tooth extraction, proper care is essential for a smooth recovery.
+After a tooth pulled, proper care is essential for a smooth recovery.
 Follow these guidelines to heal quickly:

-• Control Bleeding – Bite down on gauze as directed to help form a blood clot and stop bleeding.
+Control Bleeding – Bite down on gauze as directed to help form a blood clot and stop bleeding.
+If you experience extraction excessive bleeding, contact our office promptly.

-• Eat Soft Foods – Stick to mashed potatoes, yogurt, and smoothies while avoiding hard, crunchy, or spicy foods.
+Eat Soft Foods – Stick to mashed potatoes, yogurt, and smoothies while avoiding hard and crunchy foods that may irritate the extraction site.

 Alternatives to Tooth Extraction